jo11223/printf/README.md

 # printf
-This the  first Group assighment
+This the  first Group assignment